schellingb/dosbox-pure/README.md

   installed operating system, this option can be used to switch to a more compatible but slower mode.
 The option can be toggled on and off as needed.

+The operating system will detect a NE2000 networking card which will not be able to connect to the real internet.
+To avoid slow boot times, make sure to configure it to use base address port set to 0x300 and base IRQ set to 10.

 It is also possible to create save states while running an installed operating system.
 This can be used to skip the startup sequence or even jump directly to the title screen of a game.
 Make sure to load the same operating system and do not modify the loaded ZIP file in any way otherwise the operating system